liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/detecting-unresolved-osgi-components.markdown

 [TOC levels=1-4]

-@product@ includes
+@sharepoint@ includes
 [Gogo shell](/docs/7-2/customization/-/knowledge_base/c/using-the-felix-gogo-shell)
 commands that come in handy when trying to diagnose a problem due to an unresolved OSGi component.
 The specific tools to use depend on the component framework of the unresolved component.
-Most @product@ components are developed using Declarative Services (DS), also known as SCR (Service Component Runtime).
+Most @sharepoint@ components are developed using Declarative Services (DS), also known as SCR (Service Component Runtime).
-An exception to this is @product@'s Service Builder services, which are Dependency Manager (DM) components.
+An exception to this is @sharepoint@'s Service Builder services, which are Dependency Manager (DM) components.
 Both
 [Declarative Services](http://felix.apache.org/documentation/subprojects/apache-felix-service-component-runtime.html)
 and